oicr-gsi/seqware-browser/README.md

 - barcode: unique IUS tag/barcode of the sequenced library
 - WorkflowInfo_id: array of workflows associated with the library seq
 - iusswid: the ius SWID (seqware accession for the particular library seq)
-- analysis_total: total number of workflows and their statuses under their respective analysis type
-- num_workflows: number of workflows performed on this library seq

 ```
 > db.LibraryInfo.find()